 Wexford County Council Environment Awards

-- Regeneration of habitats that are favourable to life, which allows a diverse range of species to re-colonise degraded areas.
+1) Regeneration of habitats that are favourable to life, allowing a diverse range of species to re-colonize degraded areas.

 Our Habitat Restoration Sites